This page is regularly updated, please select here to view the latest version.

 Marlow Ukelele Band entertains at Marlow Museum

 The Marlow Ukulele Band were playing a wide range of favourite songs on Sat 5th August 2017 at 3pm and Sat 9th September at 3pm.
 This created a musical and lively atmosphere, much enjoyed by visitors to the museum.

 The Story of Marlow Bottom – from Tin Town to Des Res.
-The exhibition compiled by valley residents and designed by the Marlow Museum tells the fascinating story over centuries of how the once open countryside and farmland became an important residential area with shops, church, school and businesses.
-Entry is Free and a booklet (revised and expanded second edition) covering the story with pictures is available to purchase.
+The exhibition compiled by valley residents and designed by the Marlow Museum told the fascinating story over centuries of how the once open countryside and farmland became an important residential area with shops, church, school and businesses.
+A booklet (revised and expanded second edition) covering the story with pictures is available to purchase.
 Greetings Cards featuring the Valley are also available.

-Sat 24th June 2017 - Ice Cream was made, the Victorian way, at the museum.
-Free demonstrations 1pm - 5pm.
+Ice Cream was made, the Victorian way, at the museum.

 (for most small images - on this Home page select image to link to more information, on other pages select image to enlarge)